 Russia-Ukraine war: Key things to know about the conflict

-Russian troops kept up pressure on Ukraine's capital city on Monday and air raid sirens were heard across the besieged country overnight, even as both nations were expected to resume diplomatic talks.
+Russian troops kept up pressure on Ukraine's capital and air raid sirens were heard across the besieged country overnight, even as diplomatic talks between the two sides resumed on Monday.
+Prospects for a speedy end to the fighting, however, appear dim.

-The attacks around Kyiv came a day after Russia escalated its offensive by shelling areas close to the Polish border.
-The Ukrainian military said Monday that Russian troops had not made great strides over the past day.
-Russia's Defense Ministry says its forces have advanced.
+The attacks around the capital, Kyiv, came a day after Russia escalated its offensive by shelling areas close to the Polish border, including a training base critical to Ukraine's defense.
+Ukrainian officials said at least 35 people were killed and 134 wounded when more than 30 cruise missiles were fired at the Yavoriv military facility on Sunday.
+It was the major, most westward target struck so far in the 18-day invasion.

+Russia's military said 20 civilians were killed by a Ukrainian ballistic missile strike on Monday in the eastern city of Donetsk, in the separatist Donetsk region.
+The claim couldn't be independently verified.

 The fighting, now in its third week, continued to exact a human toll.
 A pregnant woman and her baby died after Russia bombed the maternity hospital where she was meant to give birth.
 Associated Press images of the woman being rushed to an ambulance on a stretcher were circulated around the world and encapsulated the horror of attacks on humanity's most innocent.

-The war has forced nearly 2.7 million people to flee Ukraine.
+The war has forced more than 2.8 million people to flee Ukraine.
 Thousands of civilians and soldiers have been killed.

 Here are some key things to know about the conflict: